giusalfieri/IPA_Project/README.md

 Make sure to follow this precise order when running the steps.

 > [!IMPORTANT]
-> After each phase completes, a `.done` file is created in the `/src/steps_completed folder`.
+> After each phase completes, a `.done` file is created in the `/src/steps_completed` folder.
 When a command is issued, the program verifies the previous step's completion by checking for the corresponding `.done` file.
 If the file is missing, a warning message indicates the unmet prerequisite.

 > [!NOTE]
 > The step `extractStraightAirplanes` has already been completed by us, and its `.done` file is already present inside `/src/steps_completed` folder.